ozwaldorf/otel-instrument/README.md

 ## Requirements

-- Functions must be `async`
+- Functions can be either `async` or synchronous
 - OpenTelemetry must be properly configured in your application
-- The macro uses the global tracer named "otel-instrument"
+- The macro uses the global tracer specified by the `tracer_name!` macro